Time to roll out this ’67 Cutlass that has been a neighborhood fixture hiding in its garage for so long, and get on with the Cutlass story, Chapter 3.

 Yes, the ’66 and ’67 coupes were lookers indeed.
 You can all argue endlessly the pros and cons of the Cutlass versus the Malibu, Le Mans and Skylark, but this one rides pretty high in my book.
 It’s hard to beat the ’66-’67 GTO/Le Mans, but then one can’t stare at the same girl forever.
 Variety is the spice of life, and the Cutlass makes a nice number two, at the minimum.

 And I know the 442 is the sexy one in the family, but we’re going to have to practice a bit of visual abstinence.
 We’ve already done a 442 CC, and I look forward to another one, but the whole main thrust of CCCCC is to document the Cutlass’ rise (and subsequent fall) to the top of the sales charts.
 The 442 had little or nothing to do with that.
-And that goes for the Vista Cruiser too, so it will get its own CC (do I hear cheers?).
-So lets move our eyes on to the really big story of the Cutlass in 1966.
+And that goes for the Vista Cruiser too, which has earned its own CC here.
+So let’s move our eyes on to the really big story of the Cutlass in 1966-1967.

-The first-ever Cutlass Supreme!
-The influence of the 1965 Ford LTD was blazingly fast, although in the mid-size field, Olds was the quickest to draw its luxury Cutlass.
 The Supreme came only in the four door Holiday hardtop body style in ’66, and as a variant of the Cutlass line.
+But that would soon change.

 Since we’re perusing the Olds brochures, how about a look at those engines?
 The Cutlass came well endowed in that regard too.
 The standard engine was the 320 hp four-barrel high-compression 330 CID (5.4 L) V8.
 No options, except a low-compression version for regular gas lovers.
 Standard engine on the Vista Cruiser was a 250 hp version.
 And the F-85′s standard engine now had the smooth 250 CID (4.1 L) Chevy six instead of the odd-fire Buick V6.
 Good call, although I don’t remember anyone getting their knickers in a twist over this Chevy engine in an Olds like they did some fifteen years later.